 What to see at Bwindi Impenetrable National Park Uganda

-- more Wildlife of about 120 mammals including several primate species like our closest look a like – the chimpanzees making it the only park in Africa where Chimpanzees and gorillas co-exist, the Blue monkeys, the African elephant Black and white colobus monkey, L’hoest’s monkey, Grey-cheeked Mangabey, red-tailed monkeys, the giant forest hog, Vervets, more than 45 small mammal species, 51 reptiles and 88 moths making the park an ultimate Uganda wildlife safaris and tours destination.
+Wildlife in Bwindi Impenetrable national park of about 120 mammals including several primate species like our closest look a like – the chimpanzees making it the only park in Africa where Chimpanzees and gorillas co-exist, the Blue monkeys, the African elephant Black and white colobus monkey, L’hoest’s monkey, Grey-cheeked Mangabey, red-tailed monkeys, the giant forest hog, Vervets, more than 45 small mammal species, 51 reptiles and 88 moths making the park an ultimate Uganda wildlife safaris and tours destination.

-- Bird Species also add up to about 350 birds such as the hornbills and turacos including 23 Albertine rift endemics such as the Neuman’s Warble and blue -headed sun bird.
+Bird Species in Bwindi National Park also add up to about 350 birds such as the hornbills and turacos including 23 Albertine rift endemics such as the Neuman’s Warble and blue -headed sun bird.
 The national park is also home to 310 butterfly species, 27 frog species, a number of chameleons and geckos, Floristically there more than 1000 flowering plant species and more than 100 fern species all these within one forest!! just more than you could find in any other forest.

-- Cultural Experiences with the Batwa people- pygmies who were the original inhabitants of the forest.
+Cultural Experiences in Bwindi National Park with the Batwa people- pygmies who were the original inhabitants of the forest.